-Not only can empower our communities by strengthening local food systems.
-When we support shorter, highly transparent supply chains we also cut down on factors like waste, transportation, and poor agricultural practices while increasing the availability of more nutrient-rich produce.
-One great way to do this is to pay weekly visits to farmers’ markets or join a community garden or find a CSA program in (Community Supported Agriculture) in your area.
+Not only can we empower our communities by strengthening local food systems.
+When we support shorter, highly transparent supply chains, we also cut down on factors like waste, transportation, and poor agricultural practices while increasing the availability of more nutrient-rich produce.
+One great way to do this is to pay weekly visits to farmers’ markets or join a community garden or find a CSA program (Community Supported Agriculture) in your area.

 2. Eat more plant-based foods

 Source: One Green Planet/YouTube

 The world’s obsession with beef, pork, and processed chicken has reached a tipping point.
 The livestock sector is responsible for more greenhouse gas emissions than the entire transportation sector combined.
 The UK just set a goal to reach net-zero carbon emissions by 2050, insisting less meat consumption is key.
 By reducing the number of animal products we use, a radical shift in climate change can be achieved.
 See how often you can substitute plant-based ingredients for meat and dairy.
 Be sure to give the trusty Food Monster app a download for endless ideas on vegan meals!

 Every day, the average American throws away 4.4 pounds of garbage, roughly 728,000 tons.
 Food makes up a majority of our waste at about 24%, plastics just over 18%, and paper and paperboard make up about 12%.
 The hazardous environmental conditions this produces are only compounded by steadily rising land scarcity.
 We’re quickly running out of time to counter this, so start cutting back on your contribution to these landfills today.

 3. Be as paper-free as you can be!